The Efficiency of Synchronization Dynamics and the Role of Network Syncreactivity: Results

-If $\gamma = 1$, then $\sigma(t) = \bar{\sigma}, \ \forall t$, so the time-varying coupling strategy simplifies to the constant coupling.
-If $\gamma=0$, the CWN strategy becomes on-off, similar to the work of Refs.\ \cite{belykh2004blinking,so2008synchronization,chen2009reaching,buscarino2017synchronization,PARASTESH2019Synchronizability}.
-A comparison between our work and these references is found in Supplementary Note 5, which shows a strong advantage of our CWN approach.
+If $\gamma = 1$, then $\sigma(t) = \bar{\sigma}, \ \forall t$, so the time-varying coupling strategy simplifies to the constant coupling. {Otherwise, the CWN strategy returns a stronger (weaker) coupling strength $\sigma$ when the transverse reactivity is larger (lower) than the threshold $\beta$.} If $\gamma=0$, the CWN strategy becomes on-off, similar to the work of Refs.\ \cite{belykh2004blinking,so2008synchronization,chen2009reaching,buscarino2017synchronization,PARASTESH2019Synchronizability}.
+A comparison between our work and these references is found in Supplementary Note 6, which shows a strong advantage of our CWN approach.

-{We now discuss the other case of a transition from synchrony to asynchrony (S $\rightarrow$ A transition), for which the condition for stability of the synchronous solution is that $\sigma<\sigma^{S \rightarrow A}$ (the latter is a function of $\lambda_N$).
+We now discuss the other case of a transition from synchrony to asynchrony (S $\rightarrow$ A transition), for which the condition for stability of the synchronous solution is that $\sigma<\sigma^{S \rightarrow A}$ (the latter is a function of $\lambda_N$).
 We consider that $\bar{\sigma}$ is greater than the critical coupling $\sigma^{S \rightarrow A}$ predicted by the MSF analysis.
 Hence, the system of our interest in Eq.\,\eqref{eq:timevarying} will not synchronize if $\sigma (t) = \bar{\sigma}$.
 Our CWN strategy for the case of an S $\rightarrow$ A transition is,